KelvinPompey-40718390/sem-project-group6/use-cases/use-case-17.md

 ### Preconditions

-We have data containing the population of the world
+We have a list of the capital cities and their respective populations

 ### Success End Condition